I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/ne-sercx--sercx2-custom-receive-transaction-progress.md

 </dl>

 ## -remarks
-<p>The constants in this enumeration are used by the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265254">SerCx2CustomReceiveTransactionReportProgress</a> method.</p>

-<p>The constants in this enumeration are used by the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265254">SerCx2CustomReceiveTransactionReportProgress</a> method.</p>

-<p>The constants in this enumeration are used by the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265254">SerCx2CustomReceiveTransactionReportProgress</a> method.</p>
+<p>The constants in this enumeration are used by the <a href="..\sercx\nf-sercx-sercx2customreceivetransactionreportprogress.md">SerCx2CustomReceiveTransactionReportProgress</a> method.</p>

 ## -requirements
 <table>